+The design of the package shall take into account ageing mechanism

 [IAEA 613A]

-6.4.2.8 The materials of the packaging and any components or structures shall be physically and chemically compatible with each other and with the radioactive contents.
+6.4.2.9 The materials of the packaging and any components or structures shall be physically and chemically compatible with each other and with the radioactive contents.
 Account shall be taken of their behaviour under irradiation.